Skip to content

 Staying in lock-step with the reference daemon

-claustrum is behaviorally compatible with a reference daemon that ships inside Claude Desktop's SSH-remote feature.
-That daemon is versioned by git SHA and distributed as per-platform zstd blobs on a public CDN.
-This doc is how we detect when a new build appears and whether it changed anything we need to match.
+claustrum is behaviorally compatible with a reference daemon.
+That daemon ships inside Claude Desktop's SSH-remote feature.
+A git SHA gives its version, and a public CDN holds it as per-platform zstd blobs.
+This document tells you how to detect a new build.
+It also tells you how to find out if that build changed anything claustrum must match.
 For the running history of which builds changed what, see the reference build ledger.

 How the reference is distributed